PHOTOX/promdens/README.md

-# Promoted Density Approach code
+# PROMDENS: Promoted Density Approach code

-`promdens` is a Python code implementing Promoted Density Approach (PDA) and its version for windowing (PDAW) freely available to the scientific community under MIT license.
+`promdens` is a Python code implementing the Promoted Density Approach (PDA) and its version for windowing (PDAW) freely available to the scientific community under MIT license.
+Derivation of PDA and PDAW and its benchmark against quantum dynamics can be found at [ArXiV](https://arxiv.org/abs/2408.17359) or soon at JPCL.

 ### Installation
 The code is published on PyPI and can be installed via pip